 In addition, Scribes sponsors occasional legal-writing programs.
 In recent years, we have cosponsored programs at the annual meeting of the American Bar Association and with the New York City Bar’s Legal History Committee; sponsored a program on jury instructions at the annual meeting of the Association of American Law Schools; and sponsored writing seminars for students at Stetson University College of Law, South Texas College of Law, the University of Houston Law Center, the University of Nevada at Las Vegas, Saint Louis University Law School, Chicago-Kent College of Law, and The John Marshall Law School.

 Finally, for anyone who would like to join Scribes, there’s a link to our application form under the “Membership” link at the top of this page.
-Please note that we also have a category of institutional membership for law schools and appellate courts; please contact Executive Director Norman E. Plate for additional information.
+Please note that we also have a category of institutional membership for law schools and appellate courts; please contact Executive Director Bradley Charles for additional information.
 For more about our membership categories, please click the “Constitution and Bylaws” link above and check the bylaws under article 1, section 1(a).